-Recreation Services

-Students and staff in the University of Alberta community have the opportunity to access recreation facilities and participate in a diverse offering of recreational, fitness and sport activities.
+The role of Campus & Community Recreation (CCR) is to support our communities (staff, students, Faculty, and community members) to explore and enhance their physical, mental, emotional, and spiritual well-being through physical and social activity.
+Students and staff at the University of Alberta have the opportunity to access sport and recreation facilities and participate in a diverse offering of recreational, fitness and sport activities.